troclaux/notes/aws.md

 - infrastructure: the physical or virtual resources that support the operation of a system
   - e.g. servers, storage, network, databases, etc
 - managed service: aws handles maintenance and scaling, but you still configure some infrastructure components
-- fully managed service: aws handles everything (infrastructure, scaling, patching, backups, etc)
+- fully-managed service: aws handles everything (infrastructure, scaling, patching, backups, etc)
   - you don't manage servers or infrastructure
   - serverless: run code or services without managing any servers at all
-    - is a type of fully managed service, but not all fully managed services are serverless
+    - is a type of fully-managed service, but not all fully-managed services are serverless
     - e.g. aws lambda, aws step functions, Amazon EventBridge, azure functions, google cloud functions

 - types of pricing in AWS